Adam’s Rib (1949) dir. George Cukor

 w/ Katharine Hepburn, Spencer Tracy, Judy Holliday, Tom Ewell, Jean Hagen, David Wayne, Hope Emerson, Polly Moran, Eve March, Clarence Kolb, Will Wright, Madge Blake, Anna Q. Nilsson, Emerson Treacy, Marvin Kaplan, David McMahon, ‘Snub’ Pollard, Tommy Noonan

-George Cukor was known as a “women’s director” but really his strength was working directly and closely with actors, male or female, to develop their roles.
+George Cukor was known as a “women’s director” but really his strength was working with actors, male or female, to develop their characters (this also meant working with the writers creating those characters).
 His fascinating psychodrama A Bill of Divorcement introduced Katherine Hepburn in 1932.
 Richard Schickel—author of The Stars: The Personalities That Made The Movies—describes Hepburn onscreen as “seemingly cold but easily awakened to love, fun, displays of anger, contempt, and wicked humor.
 She is, in short, that genuine Hollywood rarity, a contradictory personality.”
-Adam’s Rib is the most venerated of her movies with peer, friend and longtime secret lover Spencer Tracy.
-It was written by one of Hollywood’s most venerated couples, Ruth Gordon (known for playing Maude in Harold & Maude) and Garson Kanin (author of Tracy & Hepburn: An Intimate Memoir)—their screenplay Oscar-nominated.
-The plot centers on husband-and-wife lawyers dueling out a high profile case and the tagline is “It’s the hilarious answer to who wears the pants.”
+Adam’s Rib, the most venerated of her comedies with peer, friend, and longtime secret lover Spencer Tracy, was written by their dear friends, another couple: Ruth Gordon (known for playing Maude in Harold & Maude) and her husband Garson Kanin (author of Tracy & Hepburn: An Intimate Memoir).
+Their Oscar-nominated screenplay centers on husband-and-wife lawyers dueling out a high profile case and the tagline is “It’s the hilarious answer to who wears the pants.”
+That hilarious answer is they both do.
 A top-notch supporting cast includes Judy Holliday (It Should Happen to You, Bells Are Ringing) as the defendant, stretchy-faced Tom Ewell (The Seven Year Itch), vaudeville great Polly Moran (Reducing, Politics), and the formidably sized Hope Emerson (Caged).
 The American Film Institute named Adam’s Rib one of filmdom’s Top 10 Romantic Comedies, alongside Harold & Maude, Annie Hall, Moonstruck, and The Philadelphia Story.
-Hepburn and Tracy also teamed up for the sparkling, intelligent comedies Woman of the Year (1942), State of the Union (1948), Pat and Mike (1952), and Desk Set (1957).
+Hepburn and Tracy also teamed up for sparkling sparring in Woman of the Year (1942), State of the Union (1948), Pat and Mike (1952), and Desk Set (1957).

 The Adding Machine (1969) dir.
 Jerome Epstein